 - oxygen therapy

 People who have a hard time breathing on their own because of COVID-19 may need a respirator.
 Life support can be used in extreme cases.

 Going home after hospital treatment

 Try to arrange for someone to care for you when you get home.
-This is especially important if you need to self-isolate.
+This is especially important if you need to stay at home.
 Your carer can check in on you and do shopping for you.

 COVID-19 may increase your risk of a blood clot in your leg, lungs or both.